jakemorgan011/Creative-Coding-Geometry-and-OpenGL-with-Audio/Infinite Space/README.md

 # Infinite Space vst3/au

-## Using spatial coordinates and descriptions as an interface for
+## Using spatial coordinates and descriptions as an interface for audio

 ** Build Instructions **